In this article

 Anyone can start recovery and find the strength to go forward, but sometimes it takes more than motivational quotes to overcome alcohol addiction or drug abuse.

-But most people can’t do it alone.
 It takes a strong support system to turn your life around.
 A strong health support team, including medical professionals, peers, and loved ones, can increase the chances of a successful recovery journey.